mxmfrlv/leepquest_otree/README.md

     - For `radio`, `hradio`, `radiotable`, `radioline`, `checkbox` and `select` types an additional `{variable_name}_strval` variable registers the string representation of the answer.
     <a name="question-time-tracking"></a>
     - For all types except `info` and `nothing`, an additional `{variable_name}_time` variable registers the time (in seconds) spent on the question.
+    >Note that a variable name is required for each question in LIST, even for `info` and `nothing` types (for the last one the variable name may not be unique and is not store in the data).

 5. **QUESTTAG**: (Optional) HTML tag to use for question text (default is `h5`).

 6. **HASTAGS**: (Optional) Controls whether HTML tags are allowed to format text in questions and options.
 1 means True, 0 means False.
 By default, tags are allowed.
 In order to show tags « as is » (\<b\>bold\</b\> instead of **bold**), uncomment the column as set the value to 0.
 If not specified, the last value (or 1 if no values at all) is used

 7. **SHOWNUMBERS** (Optional): Whether to show question number before question text (for non randomized questions).
 1 means True, 0 means False.
 Empty lines take last previous value if it is defined, so SHOWNUMBERS may have only one value 1 to number all questions (optionally add 0 on the line where to stop numbering)

+8. **CONFIRM_BLANK** (Optional): Whether optional questions need a confirmation dialog when leaved empty ("You have not answered all questions.
+Are you sure to proceed?").
+1 means True, 0 means False.
+If not specified, the last value (or 0 if no values at all) is used, thus the column may contain only one line with a value of 1 in order to activate confirmation dialog for all optional questions in the questionnaire.

 #### Columns with Number of Lines Equal to Number of Screens/Pages